Skip to content

 Opening Doors Monthly Newsletters

-Through our monthly email newsletter, we do our best to keep you - our donors, supporters, volunteers, and community - informed about upcoming events, changes in our programs and services, policy changes that affect our work, and opportunities to get involved in welcoming newcomers.
+Through our monthly email newsletter, we do our best to keep you - our donors, supporters, volunteers, and community - informed about upcoming events, changes in our programs and services, policy changes that affect our work, and opportunities to get involved in supporting immigrants, refugees, and survivors of human trafficking.
 For your convenience, we've archived past issues here.
 If you'd like to begin receiving our monthly newsletter, scroll down to the orange box and enter your email to sign up.
 We look forward to keeping in touch!

 2024